Skip to main content

 Telephone Bill Made Easy

 You receive and pay your telephone bill every month, but do you know what the charges on your bill mean?
-This information from the Office of the Ohio Consumers’ Counsel, your residential utility consumer advocate, explains your landline phone bill and the charges you may see on your bill.
+This information from the Office of the Ohio Consumers’ Counsel (OCC), your residential utility consumer advocate, explains your landline phone bill and the charges you may see on your bill.

 Landline phone service, or wireline service, is traditional wired phone service.
-Landline phone service should not be confused with other phone service options that are available to consumers.
-These options include wireless phone service (cell phones and smartphones), Voice over Internet Protocol (VoIP), which is phone service over an internet connection, and prepaid phone services from providers.
+Landline phone service should not be confused with other phone service options available to consumers.
+These options include wireless phone service (cell phones or smartphones), Voice over Internet Protocol (VoIP), which is phone service over an internet connection, and prepaid phone services.
 There are also bundled packages, which can combine phone service with other services like internet and TV.
 These options fall under the jurisdiction of the Federal Communications Commission (FCC) at www.fcc.gov.
 The information on this page only covers billing terms for traditional landline phone service.

 Reading your bill

 1. Standard fees.
-It is common to see all of these charges listed on your landline phone bill.
+It is common to see these charges listed on your landline phone bill.
 All landline consumers can expect to pay these fees.
-State or federal law may require these fees.
+State or federal law may require them.

 • Monthly service – This is your fee for basic landline service.
-The amount charged should be the same on each bill unless your contract changes.
 Other fees, such as the ones listed below, may be included in your monthly service fee.

-• Subscriber Line Charge (SLC) – The SLC is also known as an access fee.
-The SLC allows your provider to maintain the local phone network, such as phone lines.
-Providers assess this fee for every phone line, meaning households with more than one phone line can be charged more.
-The Federal Communications Commission has ruled that this fee may not exceed $6.50 per line.
+• Subscriber Line Charge (SLC) – The SLC is also known as an access fee and is also called the federal subscriber line charge.
+The fee allows your provider to maintain the local phone network, such as the phone lines.
+It is assessed for every phone line, meaning households with more than one phone line can be charged more.
+The SLC is regulated by the Federal Communications Commission (FCC) and is not a tax or fee charged by the government.
+The FCC caps it at $6.50 per line.

 • Telecommunications Relay Service (TRS) – This fee helps cover the cost of providing cost-free transmission and translation phone services to consumers with hearing or speech disabilities.

 • Universal Service – This fee contributes to the Universal Service Fund (USF).
 The USF provides phone service to rural areas and areas where the cost of phone service is expensive.
-USF programs help ensure Ohioans have access to affordable telecommunications services, like internet and basic phone services.
+USF programs help ensure Ohioans have access to affordable telecommunications services, like broadband and Lifeline for basic phone services.

 • 911 emergency service – This pays for local emergency services, such as police, fire, and rescue systems.

 2. Providers’ fees.
-These fees may be charged by your provider and may vary depending on your provider.
+These fees may be charged by your provider and may vary depending on the provider.
 They are charged in addition to your standard service fees.

 • Administrative – Providers assess a fee to cover the costs of providing service.
-For details on what this charge covers for your phone service, contact your provider.
+Contact your provider for details related to this charge.

 • Directory Assistance – Providers may assess this fee if you use 411 or directory assistance services.